Frances Adams

 Brief Life History of Frances

-When Frances Adams was born on 8 December 1812, in Stoke, Staffordshire, England, United Kingdom, her father, William Adams, was 40 and her mother, Sarah Heath, was 38.
+When Frances Adams was born on 8 December 1812, in Stoke-on-Trent, Staffordshire, England, United Kingdom, her father, William Adams, was 40 and her mother, Sarah Heath, was 38.
 She married John Massey Morris on 8 July 1868, in Sefton, Lancashire, England, United Kingdom.
 She lived in Wolstanton, Staffordshire, England, United Kingdom in 1861 and Burslem, Staffordshire, England, United Kingdom in 1871.
-She died on 24 February 1879, in Bowdon, Cheshire, England, United Kingdom, at the age of 66, and was buried in Stoke, Staffordshire, England, United Kingdom.
+She died on 24 February 1879, in Bowdon, Cheshire, England, United Kingdom, at the age of 66, and was buried in Stoke-on-Trent, Staffordshire, England, United Kingdom.

 Photos and Memories (0)